Chapter environment (load once, reuse in subsequent code cells)

 ScriptPubKey (locking script on-chain)

-Forward: Each step is quick to compute
+Forward: each step is cheap to compute.

 Chapter Summary#